Holme Moss: Watershed

 Water seeping from the surrounding moorland into Rake Dike is the source of the River Holme.
 Rake Dike rising from Kay Edge on the moor flows through the village of Holme into Brownhill Reservoir, about a mile below the moor, and passes down through the Holme Valley to Huddersfield, where it flows into the River Colne.
 The upper part of the moor continues into Black Hill which is crossed by the Pennine Way north–south footpath.

 Transmitting station

 Holme Moss transmitting station is the highest in England.
-When erected it transmitted television signals that travelled much further than its intended service area.
-They were received on the Isle of Man and in parts of the Irish Republic, mainly Dublin and Wicklow.
-Now it provides VHF coverage for FM and DAB to a wide area around the transmitter including Derbyshire, Greater Manchester and West Yorkshire.
+Now it provides VHF coverage for FM and DAB to a wide area around the transmitter including West Yorkshire, South Yorkshire, Greater Manchester and parts of Cheshire, Derbyshire and Nottinghamshire.
 The FM signals operate at 250 kW from one of the most powerful transmitters in the country with reception available as far north as the Borders, as far south as Birmingham, and to the east and west coasts.
-Emley Moor (55.44°, 15.53 km) and Moorside Edge (348.22°, 11.56 km) transmitters can be seen from the location.
+Emley Moor transmitting station (55.44°, 15.53 km) and Moorside Edge transmitting station (348.22°, 11.56 km) can be seen from the location.